5 Celebrity’s Bio Books Like Greenlights

 5. Open Book

-The book starts with Jessica Simpson hitting rock bottom, deciding not to drink, and then goes through her life up until a couple of months ago.
-It hits on her childhood and pivotal events that she is sharing, opening up about that.
+The book starts with Jessica Simpson hitting rock bottom, deciding not to drink, and then goes through her life until a couple of months ago.
+It hits on her childhood and pivotal events that she shares, opening up about that.
 It was hard to do and brave of her to talk about her cousin passing away and how much of an impact that had on her.

 Open Book